1998 Campionati Internazionali di Sicilia – Doubles

-The 1998 Campionati Internazionali di Sicilia was a men's tennis tournament played on Clay in Palermo, Italy that was part of the International Series of the 1998 ATP Tour.
-It was the seventeenth edition of the tournament and was held from 5 October – 11 October.
+The 1998 Campionati Internazionali di Sicilia was a men's tennis tournament played on outdoor clay courts in Palermo, Italy that was part of the International Series of the 1998 ATP Tour.
+It was the seventeenth edition of the tournament and was held from 5 October until 11 October 1998.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.